Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 - #generate a really short text about cats
 - #Can you provide me with examples of article titles related to paint brushes?

+Its really powerfull and intuitive

 ## Is it free?
 No, it's free for evaluation purposes, but you may encounter limitations and receive license messages.

-## What is included in Premium?
+## What is included in Premium subscription?
 You get
-- priority
-- setup and choose AI-Models
-- email support
+- Priority Usage
 - Increased Usage Limits
+- Email Support
+- Optional Setup like AI-Models

-## How do i get Premium?
+## How do i get Premium subscription?
-For the moment we got a waiting list, so please email ai-waiting-list@optimizely.guru
+We currently have a waiting list for Premium subscriptions.
+To join the waiting list and receive information about the pricing for Premium, please email our support team at ai-waiting-list@optimizely.guru

-## What does Premium cost?
+## What does Premium subscription cost?
+The pricing for Premium subscriptions is currently under evaluation.
+To get the most accurate and up-to-date information regarding the cost of Premium, we kindly request you to email our support team at premium-quote@optimizely.guru